 Location: A superb eco-lodge with it's own 1000 acre private reserve close to Corcovado National Park on the Osa Peninsula.

 Rooms: There are 17 luxurious bungalows all built on the ridge overlooking the Golfo Dulce or Pacific ocean.
 They are tastefully furnished and have en-suite bathrooms with indoor and outdoor showers.
 The spacious balcony has a hammock and comfy seating where you can enjoy the sights and sounds of nature and the amazing views.
 Eco-friendly toiletries are provided.

 Activities: There are plenty of activities to do here both on-site and in the surrounding area.
-Self-guided and guided hikes, waterfall hikes, visits to schools, cookery classes, Spanish classes, starfish walk, sunset walk, night walk, horse riding, dolphin tour, kayaking, surfing lesson, zip lining, canopy tours.
+Self-guided and guided hikes, waterfall hikes, visits to schools, cookery classes, Spanish classes, starfish walk, sunset and night walks, horse riding, dolphin tours, kayaking and surfing lessons, zip-lining and canopy tours.
 So you get the idea, there is enough to keep you busy throughout your stay.